-First, not all SIPS products are the same!
+First, not all Structural Insulated Panels are the same!
 There are numerous types of panels on the market, those surfaced with OSB (Oriented Strand Board), surfaced directly with Fibre Cement or those surfaced to one face with Weathertex.

 OSB (Oriented Strand Board) are constituted timber board similar to particleboard.
 Panels fabricated from OSB are strong and easily worked with traditional carpentry tools, homes built withthese panels are high performing, and panel for panel they are competitively priced.
 However like any particleboard they don’t like water!